-The Corporation's balance sheet is liability-driven.
-That is, the main driver of balance sheet changes is changing levels of client deposits, which are generally related to the level of global custody assets serviced and commercial and personal deposits.
-This liability-driven business model differs from a typical asset-driven business model, where increased levels of deposits and wholesale borrowings are required to support, for example, increased levels of lending for execution of the bank's investment strategy.
+The Corporation's balance sheet is primarily liability-driven.
+That is, the main driver of balance sheet changes comes from changing levels of client deposits, which are generally related to the level of global custody assets serviced and commercial and personal deposits and can also be influenced by market conditions.
+This liability-driven business model differs from a typical asset-driven business model, where increased levels of deposits and wholesale borrowings are required to support, for example, increased levels of lending.
 The liability-driven balance sheet is reflected in the Corporation's LCR cash outflows.

-For the first quarter of 2020, the Corporation's average weighted cash outflow was \$53.7 billion.
+For the first quarter of 2023, the Corporation's average weighted cash outflow was \$64.6 billion.
 The largest drivers of this total were operational deposit outflows and non-operational funding outflows.
 Both of these items are driven by the Corporation's institutional custody clients.
 Under the LCR Final Rule, operational deposits are considered a stable source of funding and draw a 25% outflow rate.
-Average weighted operational deposits equaled \$11.2 billion for the first quarter 2020.
+Average weighted operational deposits equaled \$14.0 billion for the first quarter of 2023.
 Non-operational funding outflow rates are higher under the LCR Final Rule, ranging from 100% for deposits with financial counterparties to 40% for most other non-financial counterparties.
-The Corporation's average weighted non-operational deposits equaled \$32.2 billion for the first quarter of 2020.
+The Corporation's average weighted non-operational deposits equaled \$37.1 billion for the first quarter of 2023.